 Morton Halperin – Professional Hysteric Posing As IR Wiseman

-For more than 20 years, Mark Halperin has been my most revered American political journalist.
-His father Morton periodically comes on Mark’s show to impart his special brand of high-brow, careful critical prestigious hysteria about world events.
+For more than 20 years, Mark Halperin (hat tip to Mickey Kaus) has been my favorite American political journalist.
+I consistently get more bang for my buck listening to Mark than all of his competitors put together.
+My esteem for the young Halperin however does not carry over to his father Morton who periodically comes on Mark’s show to impart his special brand of high-brow hysterics about world events.
 For example, Morton’s current crusade is about stopping Vladimir Putin, who’s playing with such a weak hand, he can’t even take over Ukraine, let alone Poland and other European nations.

-International Relations professor John Mueller wrote in this important book, Overblown: How Politicians and the Terrorism Industry Inflate National Security Threats, and Why We Believe Them (and here is his 2025 paper, Military Policy Toward China: The Case Against Overreaction):
+International Relations professor John Mueller wrote in his 2006 book, Overblown: How Politicians and the Terrorism Industry Inflate National Security Threats, and Why We Believe Them:

 In an article published in the first year of the Kennedy administration, Morton Halperin characterized the response of the Eisenhower administration to the Gaither hysteria as “complacency” and called for “a strong, vigorous President” to overcome “bureaucratic and political opposition to the implementation of new, vitally needed programs.”
 In this instance, complacency proved to be the far more nearly correct response to global military threats and challenges that, as it happened, didn’t exist: no new programs were “vitally needed.”
 Moreover, complacency would have saved considerable money and might even have kept the United States from wandering into the debacle of Vietnam.